f5devcentral/f5-corkscrew/README.md

 I have the idea that the TMOS config loosely represents a json structure.
 The parent tmos objects look like names json objects and everything else can end up being a regular object attribute as a "key": "value" pair.

-If you check out the output of the `configMultiLevelObjects` class var, you will see a browsable json tree of the parent objects.
+If you check out the output of the `configObjects` class var, you will see a browsable json tree of the parent objects.
 What this could mean, is that the entire config could be jsonified, then searched for the needed data without the need for breaking things down with the regex tree.
 This could make data search and extraction very quick and efficient.
 The main downside to that, is that it is going to reguire some good js/json foo to be able to search and extract the necessary information.
 I feel like we are halfway there...

 <p>&nbsp;</p>